-When measuring a food print, it’s normal to think first about how much land or water was used to make different products.
+When measuring a foodprint, it’s normal to think first about how much land or water was used.
 But do you ever think about where your food comes from?

 In the average grocery store, you may find food and produce from fifteen different countries all at once.
-Pineapples often can come from Costa Rica, Bananas from Guatemala, Potatoes from Ireland, and beans from Brazil, and lentils from India.
-Vegan diets have the trend to be known as more environmentally friendly, yet often demands food to be traveled and sourced from other areas.
-Yes, pork chops require more land and water resources than an avocado, But if the avocado has to be flown in from the other side of the world, you may be better off eating pork chops.
-Generally, the rule of a healthy food print is that the distance from food grown and made to plate should remain as short as possible.
+Pineapples often can come from Costa Rica, Bananas from Guatemala, Potatoes from Ireland, beans from Brazil, and lentils from India.
+Vegan diets have the trend to be known as more environmentally friendly, yet often demand food that is sourced and imported from other parts of the world, causing high GhG emissions from travel.
+In some cases, mono cultivation of products may demand extensive use of water or cause land degradation.
+For instance, pork requires more land and water resources than an avocado, But if the avocado has to be flown in from the other side of the world, you may be better off eating pork chops.
+Generally, the rule of a healthy foodprint is that the distance from food grown and made to plate should remain as short as possible.
 The lesser the distance of travel for food, the better.
 This is why people have been encouraged over the years to shop more locally.
-Developed countries are increasing demands in fresh vegetables and produce internationally.
+Developed countries are increasing demands for fresh vegetables and products internationally.